Updated: 18-12-2025 at 3:30 PM

 The One Stop Centre Scheme provides various critical services to help and aid women affected by violence.
 This includes:

-Emergency response and rescue services through support from the police and ambulance services.
+Emergency response and rescue services are provided through support from the police and ambulance services.

 Medical assistance through referrals to nearby hospitals.